Floridair Airlines

 The current Floridair Airlines fleet includes these aircraft types.

-Floridair Airlines previously operated the following aircraft types.
+Floridair Airlines previously operated the following passenger aircraft types.

 Boeing 727-100 - 1972-1976